bregnery/bregnery.github.io/_docs/tutorials/FEWZtutorial.md

 The possible order prefixes are LO, NLO, and NNLO.

-## Organization

-The ``input.txt`` file contains the adjustable parameters about the process being simulated.
-For example: the collision energy, particle masses, pT and eta ranges for different particles, PDF information, and particle couplings.
-The ``histogram.txt`` file contains bounds and bins for the values that are calculated by FEWZ.
-The output will be stored in ``.dat`` files.

-For some examples, click [here](https://github.com/bregnery/FEWZforHiggs2mumu/tree/master/FEWZ/FEWZ_3.1.b2/bin).
-The files labeled ``mu13tev-higgs*.txt`` contain parameters used to calculate the Drell-Yan background for various mass ranges at CMS with collision energies of 13TeV.
-These files also use the LHAPDF set which are included in this repository [2].

 ## Example Running on the HiPerGator

 This is an example for running FEWZ on a server that uses SLURM (Simple Linux Utility for Resource Management).
+Specifically, this is for the University of Florida's HiPerGator 2.0.
-First, load the necessary modules and enter development mode of the University of Florida's HiPerGator 2.0.
+First, load the necessary modules and enter development mode.

 ```bash
 module load ufrc